A vibrant and inclusive community of faith serving Venice, Playa Vista, Mar Vista, Ocean Park, Marina Del Rey, and beyond.

 ARE WOMEN ALLOWED TO SERVE AS PRIESTS IN THE EPISCOPAL CHURCH?

 Yes.
-Women serve as priests, deacons, bishops, and in all
+Women serve as priests, deacons, bishops, and in all other positions in the Episcopal Church today.

 ARE EPISCOPAL PRIESTS ALLOWED TO MARRY AND HAVE CHILDREN?